Data Science at Topdanmark

 "We saw an opportunity to use machine learning to automate or augment decision making in real time," said Stig Pedersen, the company's head of Machine Learning.

 Initially, the data science team believed they could automate between 30 and 50 percent of the company’s new policies with machine learning.
 The company has a market share in Denmark just below 50 percent in this product line.
 The team surpassed its goal using the Domino data science platform to develop and deploy model-driven workflows faster.
-The company now also uses Domino Model Monitor to get insights into how models are performing in real time, and to detect data and model drift once models are in production.
+The company now also uses model monitoring in Domino to get insights into how models are performing in real-time, and to detect data and model drift once models are in production.

 The model is 800 times faster than humans, so customers can learn whether they're covered in one to two seconds.